CTXCS-CSC3311/ruse0/readme.md

 # RUSE0

 ## Checkpoints:
-While the entire assignment is due on [date], in order to encourage you to make progress, different parts of this assignment will be due at different times (checkpoints CP) you may, of course, complete parts early):
+While the entire assignment is due on 10/18, in order to encourage you to make progress, different parts of this assignment will be due at different times (checkpoints CP) you may, of course, complete parts early):

 	* CP1 9/27